 Rayna Jhaveri directs digital content at 177 Milk Street.
 She grew up in Bombay and Goa, India, in a family of epicures and cooks (including “India’s Julia Child,” Tarla Dalal).
-A Cornell University graduate, she has written for Forbes, CNN, Vogue, Rolling Stone and Edible Boston, and regularly supports the efforts of nonprofits Food for Free and Future Chefs.
-Rayna speaks six languages, plays melodica with the School of HONK!, cooks fanatically and often finds her foot in her mouth.
+A Cornell University graduate, she has written for Forbes, CNN, Vogue, Rolling Stone and Edible Boston.
+Rayna speaks six languages, plays the melodica with the School of HONK!, cooks in strange places and often finds her foot in her mouth.

 Melissa Baldino is the media director and co-founder of Milk Street.
 Before working at Milk Street, she was the executive producer of America’s Test Kitchen Radio, and America’s Test Kitchen and Cook’s Country television shows, all for which she received four Emmy nominations.
 She is a dual citizen of both the U.S. and Austria and currently lives in Cambridge, Massachusetts.

 Stephanie Stender is the executive producer at Milk Street.
 Before working at Milk Street, she was the co-executive producer of America’s Test Kitchen Radio, as well as the television shows America’s Test Kitchen and Cook’s Country where she received Emmy nominations for her work.
 She is also the founder of Doorstop Productions, an all-women production company, and is currently directing her first feature film, All Stars.